zhangdongxu/title_labeling/README.md

 *Edited by Dongxu Zhang on Feb 24th, 2017.*

 ----
-Three strategies can be implemented:
+Three strategies can be implemented with parameter $model_type$ :
 * Paragraph-wise co-occurrence (line-wise)
 * Window-based co-occurrence
 * Weighted window-based co-occurrence, following the formula: $ smoothingfactor/(smoothingfactor + distance) $